Lumavate-Team/documentation/MICROSERVICES.rst

   /<string:integration_cloud>/<string:service_type>/discover/properties

-This endpoint informs the platform of which properties exist for the microservice, via a JSON payload of an array of properties.
+This endpoint informs the platform which properties exist for the microservice, via a JSON payload of an array of properties.
 The platform automatically adds a few platform level properties outside of this endpoint.
 An empty set should be sent if the microservice does not require any properties.

 **Sample Response**